AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 The default URL of your Brand Portal tenant is: `https://<tenant-id>.brand-portal.adobe.com/`.

+Wherein, the Tenant id is the IMS org.

 Perform the following steps if you are not sure of the Brand Portal URL:

 1. Log in to [Admin Console](http://adminconsole.adobe.com/) and navigate to **[!UICONTROL Products]**.
 1. From the left rail, select **[!UICONTROL Adobe Experience Manager Brand Portal – Brand Portal]**.
 1. Click on **[!UICONTROL Go to Brand Portal]** to directly open Brand Portal in the browser.

-   Or copy the Brand Portal tenant URL and paste it in your browser to open the Brand Portal interface.
+   Or copy the Brand Portal tenant URL from the **[!UICONTROL Go to Brand Portal]** link and paste it in your browser to open the Brand Portal interface.

    ![Access Brand Portal](assets/access-bp-on-cloud.png)